Skip to main content

 • Is idling costing my fleet time and money?

-Many types of companies use telematics, from small businesses to large corporations, not-for-profit organizations and government agencies.
+Fleets of all sizes and business types use telematics software, from small businesses to large corporations, not-for-profit organizations and government agencies.
 Allied Market Research values the global automotive telematics market at $50.4 billion in 2018 and estimates it will reach $320 billion by 2026.

 • Courier and delivery companies